 Importing animations to game engines can be tricky if you are doing it for the first time or didn’t do it in a while.
-Especially setting them – you have to create Animator Controller, set transition nodes, connect them with each other, and finally write code that will call them.
-It may sound easy but Unity’s State Machine can’t be taken lightly, you don’t want to see your character running when he’s in the air after all.
+Especially setting them – you have to create Animator Controller, set transition nodes, connect them with each other, and finally write calling code.
+It may sound easy but Unity’s State Machine needs to be taken seriously.
+After all, you want to create smooth gameplay, and huge part of that lies in natural animations (including transitions).

 This article is a part of bigger guide to making your first video game.
 If you want to learn how to make models in Blender, code scripts in C# and to learn Unity to the point where you can produce 3D games in it, then go give a read to my RPG game design tutorial – it focuses on creating role playing game in medieval style, but following this tutorial will make you learn Unity and Blender that you can later use to make any kind of game!